jumiverse/jumiverse.github.io/preview/2023-02-05-wish-week-experiment.md

 are behaviours I can practice today to fullfill this wish.

 The third wish is rather tough, it is about helping others.
 I have a tendency to jump in first whenm help is needed and since I have a lot of meetings today, there might be a couple of hidden traps.
 With the focus on #leadership and letting others shine, I wish to also get myself out of the helpers-syndrom and try to not offer help today if it does not help to support others to grow.
-So my wish is to ask myself:
+So my wish is to apply #curiosity, a skill included in #leadership, and ask myself:
 - Do they really need my help here or am I playing the rescuer?
 - Would it help them more, if they figure it out by themselves and does that in return help them to grow?